sergiitk/pagerbeauty/CONTRIBUTING.md

 PAGERBEAUTY_HTTP_PORT=8181
 ```

-In the same manner, you can change port of PagerBeauty with Auth service:
+In the same manner, you can choose custom port for `pagerbeauty-dev-with-auth` service:

 ```sh
 # Start PagerBeauty with enabled HTTP authentication on port 8182
 # in Docker and bind it to port 8181 on the host: